holoviz/panel/doc/explanation/styling/design.md

 }
 ```

-In this way global style definitions can flow down all the way to individual components.
+In this way global style definitions and variables can flow down all the way to individual components.

 #### Themes